Myles Straw Player Props: Guardians vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 18th in the league.
+- The Pirates pitching staff is 20th in the league with a collective 8.4 strikeouts per nine innings.

-- The Pirates have the 22nd-ranked team ERA across all league pitching staffs (4.44).
+- The Pirates have a 4.50 team ERA that ranks 22nd across all league pitching staffs.

-- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (97 total, one per game).
+- Pirates pitchers combine to allow 100 home runs (1.1 per game), the fourth-fewest in baseball.

-- The righty last appeared on Saturday, July 8 against the Arizona Diamondbacks, when he tossed seven scoreless innings while giving up one hit.
+- The lefty's last appearance was on Friday against the San Francisco Giants, when he went six innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.